-According to a 2016 study by the Centers for Disease Control and Prevention's Morbidity and Mortality Week Report, more than one third of American adults are not getting as much sleep as they should be on a regular basis.
-The recommended amount of sleep, per the American Academy of Sleep Medicine and the Sleep Research Society, is seven or more hours per night — also deemed "a health necessity for adults" by the association.
+According to a 2016 study by the Centers for Disease Control and Prevention's Morbidity and Mortality Week Report, more than one third of American adults are not getting as much sleep as they should be on a regular basis — and it's not doing them any favors.

-Many Americans might still be wondering — is five hours of sleep enough?
+Many Americans might be wondering — is five hours of sleep enough?
 And many still don't understand the mental and physical effects of not getting enough sleep.
 Here is how your sleeping patterns might be affecting your life.

 According to the National Sleep Foundation, most people need between 7.5 and 9 hours of continuous sleep nightly — and "sleeping in" on the weekends will not counteract sleeping five or six hours a night for the rest of the week.
 According to Harvard Medical School, a sleep debt cause by continual deprivation is not only more difficult to recognize the more it is accumulated, but also comes with health risks that include weight gain, diabetes, heart disease and memory loss.

 Harvard Health notes a strong connection between sleep and mental health — patients with anxiety and depression oftentimes experience sleep issues as well.

 General mental impairment plus an increased chance for clinical depression and substance abuse make sleep-deprived workers a hiring risk.
 A 2017 "fatigue cost calculator" developed by the Brigham Health for the National Safety Council estimated that average sized Fortune 500 companies are losing about $80 million annually do to employee fatigue.